 Mosheim in Greene County, Tennessee — The American South (East South Central)

 Location.
-36° 11.082′ N, 82° 55.986′ W. Marker is in Mosheim, Tennessee, in Greene County.
-Marker is at the intersection of West Andrew Johnson Highway (U.S. 11E) and Mt Pleasant Road, on the right when traveling east on West Andrew Johnson Highway.
+36° 11.152′ N, 82° 56.068′ W. Marker is in Mosheim, Tennessee, in Greene County.
+Marker is on West Andrew Johnson Highway (U.S. 11E) west of Emerald Road, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 6766 West Andrew Johnson Highway, Mosheim TN 37818, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Battles of Blue Springs (about 600 feet away, measured in a direct line); Blue Springs Church and Cemetery Blue Springs Lutheran Congregation (approx. 1½ miles away); Pottertown Bridge Burners (approx. 4.6 miles away); Bridge Burners Monument (approx. 4.7 miles away); Execution of the "Bridge-Burners" (approx. 4.8 miles away); George Clem School (approx. 5.4 miles away); Bridge Burners (approx. 5.6 miles away).
+At least Battle of Blue Springs (about 600 feet away, measured in a direct line); Blue Springs Church and Cemetery (approx. 1.3 miles away); Blue Springs Lutheran Congregation (approx. 1.4 miles away); Carter's Station (approx. 4.1 miles away); Pottertown Bridge Burners (approx. 4˝ miles away); Bridge Burners Monument (approx. 4.6 miles away); Execution of the "Bridge-Burners" (approx. 4.7 miles away); George Clem School (approx. 5˝ miles away).
 Touch for a list and map of all markers in Mosheim.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 21, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 626 times since then and 36 times this year.
-Photos: 1, 2. submitted on October 21, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+It was originally submitted on October 21, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 767 times since then and 9 times this year.
+Photos: 1, 2, 3. submitted on October 21, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.